The-AI-Alliance/open-trusted-data-initiative/docs/catalog.markdown

 {:toc}
 </details>

+> **NOTES:**
-> **TODO:** We plan to provide an integrated search and browsing feature, to make it easier to select the datasets for your particular needs.
-See [below](#searching-for-datasets) for suggestions on how to find open datasets you need in the meantime.
-Also, the current catalog is a provisional list of datasets; we are not yet validating them against our draft [requirements]({{site.baseurl}}/dataset-requirements).
+> 1. We are working on an interactive browsing and search UI to make it easier to find the datasets for your particular needs.
+See [below](#searching-for-datasets) for suggestions on how to search for open datasets.
+> 2. The current catalog is a provisional list of datasets.
+We are still implementing full validation of our [trustworthiness criteria]({{site.baseurl}}/dataset-requirements).

 ## Datasets by Categories ("Tags")